Multi-dimensional state space collapse in non-complete resource pooling scenarios: Main results

+While the proof techniques and specific model attributes are quite different from our framework, it is striking to observe the close resemblance in the limiting queue length distribution in this particular case.
+Since the above results for the MaxWeight algorithm do not extend to heterogeneous settings or more general compatibility graphs, it is not immediately clear though to what extent the similarity is due to the symmetry assumptions or might possibly apply more broadly.\\

-\begin{remark} Notice that we did not assume the compatibility graph to be connected to obtain the results above.
-However in case of a disconnected graph it might be notationally easier to apply Theorem~\ref{th:general_results} to each connected component separately. \end{remark}
+Finally, notice that we did not assume the compatibility graph to be connected to obtain the results above.
+In case of a disconnected graph it might however be notationally easier to apply Theorem~\ref{th:general_results} (or Theorem~\ref{cor:mixture_dist}) to each connected component separately.